wrichter/hailstorm/ansible/Playbook.md

 ### Inventory

-The groups of machines referenced in the playbooks are defined in the [inventory](http://docs.ansible.com/ansible/intro_inventory.html) file "hosts" in this directory.
+The groups of machines referenced in the playbooks are defined in the [inventory](http://docs.ansible.com/ansible/intro_inventory.html) file "hosts_sddc" in this directory.
 These groups could for example be the virtual machines that make up OpenStack, RHEV, etc...
 Unless you are defining or changing a group of (virtual) machines, it is unlikely that you will need to change this file.

 If a group consists only of a single machine (e.g. layer1), it has the same name as the machine itself.
 This might be confusing at first because it becomes clear only by knowing Ansible conventions that something refers to a single host versus a group (Hint: it is usually a group).